rocambille/rocambille.github.io/en/_posts/2019-07-30-how-to-roll-a-dice-in-javascript.md

 - If 4 ≤ `Math.random() * 6` < 5, return 5
 - If 5 ≤ `Math.random() * 6` < 6, return 6

 This can be done using [`Math.floor`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor).
-Let's try again — with a for-loop to console.log multiple rolls:
+Let's try again -- with a for-loop to `console.log` multiple rolls:

 ```js
 >> function rollDice() {